-Environmental law is built on a logic of accountability, which determines the assumption, by polluting agents, of the consequences of their actions and omissions on natural resources, this is to say that environmental liability is attributed to the subject that caused the damage.
-Remediation of environmental damage can be demanded for 30 years.
 It is possible to use indemnities or other contractual agreements to transfer liability.
-However, these types of contracts do not bind regulators, which will always consider the party responsible for the activity that harms the environment.
+However, these types of contracts do not bind regulators, which, in the case of environmental damage as defined by law, will always consider the party responsible for the activity that harms the environment.
 The contracts might, however, have an influence on the regulators, especially where the damaging activity continues and it may be difficult to establish when the fact that caused the damage occurred and establish a causal link with an operator.